tjj9020/kinable/PROJECT_PLAN.md

             *   Set up an App Client.
         *   Deploy the changes: `sam deploy --profile kinable-dev`.
         *   Manually create a test guardian user and a test child user in the Cognito console, populating the custom attributes for initial testing.
+    *   **Multi-Region Consideration**:
+        *   Follow region-aware naming for Cognito resources.
+        *   Export Cognito Pool ID and App Client ID as CloudFormation outputs for easy reference.
+        *   Add a `region` field to user attributes for future multi-region support.
     *   **Definition of Done**: Cognito User Pool and App Client are created via SAM.
 Test users exist.
     *   **Commit Point**: After Cognito resources are deployed and test users created.